Gdoc/Admin

 Transport: 16.2%

-This includes a small amount of electricity (indirect emissions) as well as all direct emissions from burning fossil fuels to power transport activities.
-These figures do not include emissions from the manufacturing of motor vehicles or other transport equipment – this is included in the previous point ‘Energy use in Industry’.
+This includes a small amount of electricity (indirect emissions) and all direct emissions from burning fossil fuels to power transport activities.
+These figures do not include emissions from the manufacturing of motor vehicles or other transport equipment — this is included in the previous point, “Energy use in Industry”.

 Road transport (11.9%): emissions from the burning of petrol and diesel from all forms of road transport which includes cars, trucks, lorries, motorcycles and buses.
-Sixty percent of road transport emissions come from passenger travel (cars, motorcycles and buses); and the remaining forty percent from road freight (lorries and trucks).
-This means that, if we could electrify the whole road transport sector, and transition to a fully decarbonized electricity mix, we could feasibly reduce global emissions by 11.9%.
+Sixty percent of road transport emissions come from passenger travel (cars, motorcycles, and buses), and the remaining forty percent is from road freight (lorries and trucks).
+This means that if we could electrify the whole road transport sector and transition to a fully decarbonized electricity mix, we could reduce global emissions by 11.9%.

-Aviation (1.9%): emissions from passenger travel and freight, and domestic and international aviation.
-81% of aviation emissions come from passenger travel; and 19% from freight.7 From passenger aviation, 60% of emissions come from international travel, and 40% from domestic.
+Aviation (1.9%): emissions from passenger travel and freight, as well as domestic and international aviation.
+81% of aviation emissions come from passenger travel, and 19% from freight.6 From passenger aviation, 60% of emissions come from international travel, and 40% from domestic.

-Shipping (1.7%): emissions from the burning of petrol or diesel on boats.
+Shipping (1.7%): emissions from burning petrol or diesel on boats.
 This includes both passenger and freight maritime trips.

 Rail (0.4%): emissions from passenger and freight rail travel.

-Pipeline (0.3%): fuels and commodities (e.g. oil, gas, water or steam) often need to be transported (either within or between countries) via pipelines.
+Pipeline (0.3%): fuels and commodities (e.g., oil, gas, water, or steam) often need to be transported (either within or between countries) via pipelines.
 This requires energy inputs, which results in emissions.
-Poorly constructed pipelines can also leak, leading to direct emissions of methane to the atmosphere – however, this aspect is captured in the category ‘Fugitive emissions from energy production’.
+Poorly constructed pipelines can also leak, leading to direct methane emissions to the atmosphere — however, this aspect is captured in the category “Fugitive emissions from energy production”.

 Energy use in buildings: 17.5%

-Residential buildings (10.9%): energy-related emissions from the generation of electricity for lighting, appliances, cooking etc. and heating at home.
+Residential buildings (10.9%): energy-related emissions from electricity generation for lighting, appliances, cooking, etc., and heating at home.

-Commercial buildings (6.6%): energy-related emissions from the generation of electricity for lighting, appliances, etc. and heating in commercial buildings such as offices, restaurants, and shops.
+Commercial buildings (6.6%): energy-related emissions from generating electricity for lighting, appliances, etc., and heating in commercial buildings such as offices, restaurants, and shops.

 Unallocated fuel combustion (7.8%)

-Energy-related emissions from the production of energy from other fuels including electricity and heat from biomass; on-site heat sources; combined heat and power (CHP); nuclear industry; and pumped hydroelectric storage.
+Energy-related emissions from the production of energy from other fuels, including electricity and heat from biomass, on-site heat sources, combined heat and power (CHP), the nuclear industry, and pumped hydroelectric storage.

 Fugitive emissions from energy production: 5.8%

-Fugitive emissions from oil and gas (3.9%): fugitive emissions are the often-accidental leakage of methane to the atmosphere during oil and gas extraction and transportation, from damaged or poorly maintained pipes.
-This also includes flaring – the intentional burning of gas at oil facilities.
-Oil wells can release gases, including methane, during extraction – producers often don’t have an existing network of pipelines to transport it, or it wouldn’t make economic sense to provide the infrastructure needed to effectively capture and transport it.
-But under environmental regulations they need to deal with it somehow: intentionally burning it is often a cheap way to do so.
+Fugitive emissions from oil and gas (3.9%): fugitive emissions are often accidental methane leakages to the atmosphere during oil and gas extraction and transportation from damaged or poorly maintained pipes.
+This also includes flaring — the intentional burning of gas at oil facilities.
+Oil wells can release gases, including methane, during extraction — producers often don’t have an existing network of pipelines to transport it, or it wouldn’t make economic sense to provide the infrastructure needed to capture and transport it effectively.
+However, under environmental regulations, they need to deal with it somehow: intentionally burning it is often a cheap way to do so.

 Fugitive emissions from coal (1.9%): fugitive emissions are the accidental leakage of methane during coal mining.